Ciao, welcome back to my blog!

 My boyfriend booked for my birthday and I really enjoyed both the performance and the food.

-The place is decorated in typical Japanese style while the lights were kept to minimum to highlight the dazzling showmanship of the chef.
+The place is decorated in typical Japanese style while the lights were kept to a minimum to highlight the dazzling showmanship of the chef.

 The show was great, the food cooked to perfection and the staff super kind and friendly in the most professional way.